githubtraining/communicating-using-markdown/responses/07_pr-body.md

 ### Adding a list

 Help people get to know you by adding a list containing a few of your favorite things.
 Don't know what to add?
 Why not add a list of your favorite books or places to eat.

 ### :keyboard: Activity: Create a list

+{% if preferences.git_tool = 'cli' %}
+1. In your shell, checkout to the branch in this pull request:
+      ```shell
+      git checkout add-lists-emphasis
+      ```
+1. In your text editor of choice, open the file called `04-lists.md`, in the `_includes` directory.
+Create a markdown list in the file.
+It can be ordered or unordered.
+1. Save your file.
+1. Stage your new file:
+      ```shell
+      git add _includes/04-lists.md
+      ```
+1. Commit the change and add a commit message:
+      ```shell
+      git commit -m "<YOUR MESSAGE>"
+      ```
+1. Push your new commit to GitHub:
+      ```shell
+      git push
+      ```
+{% else %}
 1. Edit the `_includes/04-lists.md` in this pull request.
 1. Create a markdown list in the file.
 It can be ordered or unordered.
 1. Commit your changes.
+{% endif %}

 <hr>
 <h3 align="center">Watch below for my response!</h3>